munificent/craftinginterpreters/book/global-variables.md

 table as a string.
 It then returns the index of that constant in the constant table.

-Global variables are accessed by name at runtime.
+Global variables are looked up by name at runtime.
 That means the VM -- the bytecode interpreter loop -- needs access to the name.
 A whole string is too big to stuff into the bytecode stream as an operand.
-Instead, we store the string in the constant table and the instruction can then refer to it by its index in the table.
+Instead, we store the string in the constant table and the instruction then refers to the name by its index in the table.

-So this function returns that index all the way to `varDeclaration()` which then passes it along to:
+This function returns that index all the way to `varDeclaration()` which later hands it over to:

 ^code define-variable

-<span name="helper">This</span> outputs the bytecode instruction define the new
+<span name="helper">This</span> outputs the bytecode instruction that defines
-variable at runtime.
+the new variable and stores its initial value.
 The index of the variable's name in the constant table is the instruction's operand.
 As usual in a stack-based VM, we emit this instruction last.
-At runtime, we'll execute the code for the variable's initializer.
-That will leave the value on the stack.
-This instruction will take that and store it away for later.
+At runtime, we execute the code for the variable's initializer first.
+That leaves the value on the stack.
+Then this instruction takes that and stores it away for later.

 <aside name="helper">